 Now that you have the knowledge about the ACT marking scheme, get to the preparation!
-Even if your dream college does not require you to take this test, a good ACT score will help you get the merit scholarships.
+Even if your dream college does not require you to take this test, good ACT Coaching will help you get the merit scholarships.

 - Time Management

 Time management plays a crucial role in the ACT exam.
 As you can see from the table below, you get one minute for each math question and less than a minute for the English, reading, and science questions.
 The test is not just to see the question-solving ability but your ability to solve the questions under pressure and constraints of time.
 Make sure to consider time management while strategizing for preparations.

 |Writing Test (Optional)||40 minutes||1 essay|